The colors of fall are maybe my favorite and I combined two of my passions, art and sewing, to create these amazing fall pillows.

 When you are done, your pillow should look like this.

 Place some heavy plastic (I used recycling material) inside the pillow cover.
 You need this because when you paint on the topside, you don’t want the paint to leak through to the backside.

 Mix your paints to get the colors you want and loosely paint around the traced lines.
 I like it when it isn’t perfect.
 Messy is good.

 This is what my pillow looked like after I painted it.
 Don’t panic, just remember how good this looked when the pillow is done, (I posted another photo since you might have forgotten.)

 See, it looks much better with the stitched embroidery.

 Once the pillow is dry you need to add the machine stitch embroidery.
 This is what the sewing machine pressure foot looks like.
 To stitch the flowers, place your printed leaf nearby and stick the veins of the leaf as seen in the photo, The good thing is that this does not have to be perfect.
-I like ti better if it’s not perfect.
+I like it better if it’s not perfect.

-Can you believe the difference between the painted only leaves and the stitched leaves?
+Can you believe the difference between the painted-only leaves and the stitched leaves?

 This is our dining room.
 You can see that I got my inspiration from all of the florals I got from Amazon Home.